Authentication Methods

 Phone Number Mapping: A specific field in the customer system will be used as the phone number in the system, which must be unique across the system.

 Role Mapping: A specific field in the customer system will be used as the roles assigned to the user in the system.
 Role IDs or role identifiers can be passed.
 If not provided, the default role is Data Viewer.
-The role identifiers and their corresponding role names are as follows:
+The role identifiers and role names correspond as follows:

 - system admin: System Administrator.